Updated May 2026

-Let’s utilize some of this packaging foam and upcycle it into a fun project for your kids, into a Snowman family!
+Let’s utilise some of this packaging foam and upcycle it into a fun project for your kids, into a Snowman family, with this Styrofoam snowman craft!

 What can you do with all the polystyrene packaging with your newly bought tech?

-The kind of surplus foam, you get left with once you have unpacked your goods?
+What kind of surplus foam do you get left with once you have unpacked your goods?

 WHAT’S IT USED FOR?